 Stereo DIC is used to measure the surface deformation of the front face of the beam as this is the only face that is seen by both cameras (Fig. 4).
-The speckle pattern is applied on all sides using a simple ink stamp (Correlated Solutions square ink stamp, 0.33 mm dot size).
+The speckle pattern is applied on all sides using a simple ink stamp (Correlated Solutions square ink stamp, 0.013 mm dot size).
 As discussed previously, the speckle pattern on the top and bottom faces is used only for the PSP image registration and not DIC.
 The thin layer of ink effectively blocks the UV excitation light from reaching the lumiphores and results in a high-contrast pattern.
-On the front face, which is measured by DIC, a sparse speckle pattern is used as a compromise between the optimal speckle density for DIC and maintaining sufficient PSP coverage.
+A sparse speckle pattern is used as a compromise between the optimal speckle density for DIC and maintaining sufficient PSP coverage.
 In 16-bit quantization, the minimum intensity within the speckles is about 1900 counts and the maximum intensity is about 14000 counts.
 The image noise level, defined here as standard deviation of the background, is 260 counts.
-This yields a contrast, defined here as $(14000-1900) / 260 = 50$, which is found to be sufficient for DIC processing.
+This yields a contrast, defined here as $(14000-1900) / 260 = 50$ , which is found to be sufficient for DIC processing.

 Correlated Solutions VIC-3D v8 software is used for calibration and evaluation.
 Two sets of calibration images are collected, one using a standard dot-grid calibration target and a second using a speckled flat plate that fills the field of view.
 Approximately 100-200 images are captured of each target as the target is rotated, tilted, and plunged within the field-of-view and depth-of-field of the two optical systems.
 Correlated Solutions recently introduced a complex camera model (variable ray origin; VRO, 5th order), which takes tangential distortions through windows into account.
 A hybrid calibration is used.
-This method uses the correlation results from the speckled plate to calibrate the complex camera model and the dot-grid target to set the scale (i.e., pixels to millimeters).
+This method uses the correlation results from the speckled plate to calibrate the complex camera model and the dot-grid target to set the scale (pixels to millimeters).

-Processing uses a subset size of 35 pixels, a step size of 10 pixels and an affine subset shape function.
-Because the beam motion during the experiment has low spatial gradients and the speckle pattern is sparse, a large subset size is used to reduce noise.
-A large step size reduces processing time.
+Processing uses a subset size of 35 pixels, a step size of 10 pixels, and an affine subset shape function.
+Because the beam motion during the experiment has low spatial gradients, a large subset size is used to reduce noise and a large step size reduces processing time.
 Further, a low-pass spatial filter is applied to the images prior to correlation.

-A polynomial fit is applied to the DIC data to remove/detrend large-scale motion/recoil of the shock tube in time.
-Finally, independent tests using a rigid beam are used to estimate the measurement uncertainty.
-These experiments yielded errors of $\approx \pm 3$ microns in v (y -displacement) and ± 8 microns in u (x -displacement) after the passage of the shock.
-At the time of shock passage and up until 1.0 ms thereafter, the errors rise to ± 5 microns in v and ± 40 microns in u owing to refractive effects [34].
+A polynomial fit is applied to the DIC data to remove / detrend large-scale motion/recoil of the shock tube.
+Finally, independent tests using a rigid beam were used to estimate the measurement uncertainty.
+These experiments yielded errors of $\approx \pm 3$ microns in $v$ and $\pm 8$ microns in $u$ after the passage of the shock.
+At the time of shock passage and up until 1.0 ms thereafter, the errors rise to $\pm 5$ microns in $v$ and $\pm 40$ microns in $u$ owing to refractive effects [35].

 III.
-Representative Experimental Results
+Example Experimental Results